 The Voices of the Next Generation series seeks to bring CFR members together with fresh, young voices in the nation's foreign policy discourse.

-This endowed lecture series is dedicated to the memory of Paul C. Warnke, member and former director of the Council on Foreign Relations.
+The Paul C. Warnke Lecture on International Security is dedicated to the memory of Paul C. Warnke, member and former director of the Council on Foreign Relations.
 The series commemorates his legacy of courageous service to our nation and international peace.
 Paul Warnke is best known for serving as the chief U.S. negotiator for the 1978 Strategic Arms Limitation Talks.
-He was one of the first government figures to strongly support arms reductions as a means to security—an idea, radical at the time, that gradually gained currency.
+He was one of the first government figures to strongly support arms reductions as a means to security-an idea, radical at the time, that gradually gained currency.
 He also played a pivotal role in bringing about the Vietnam peace negotiations.
-The Warnke Lecture honors his ideals, courage, intellect, and his belief that America’s power brings with it a special responsibility in world affairs.
-The Paul C. Warnke Lecture on International Security was established by the Board of Directors of the Council on Foreign Relations.
+The Warnke Lecture honors his ideals, courage, intellect, and his belief that America's power brings with it a special responsibility in world affairs.
+This lectureship was established by the Board of Directors of the Council on Foreign Relations.
 Over eighty-five donors have contributed to the Warnke Lecture endowment fund to date, with gifts ranging from $50 to $50,000, making it one of the most contributed-to endowments in CFR history.

-Each meeting in the series will highlight a specific issue and feature experts who will put forward competing analyses and policy prescriptions in a mock high-level U.S. government meeting.
+Each meeting in the "What to Do About..." series highlights a specific issue and feature experts who will put forward competing analyses and policy prescriptions in a mock high-level U.S. government meeting.

-A spirited exchange among chief economists and leading financial analysts, the WEU highlights the quarter's most important signals and emerging trends.
+A spirited exchange among chief economists and leading financial analysts, the World Economic Update highlights the quarter's most important signals and emerging trends.
 Discussions cover changes in the global marketplace with special emphasis on current economic events and their implications for U.S. policy.